Last Updated on February 11, 2024 by Louise Carter

-Perhaps you haven’t washed your bed sheets for a full year.
+Perhaps you haven’t washed your bed sheets for an entire year.

-Well, your bed will smell terrible, and that would impact the way you smell, even if you shower regularly.
-Also, the smell would impact the rest of your house, making it unpleasant for you and anyone who visits.
+Well, your bed will smell terrible, impacting your smell even if you shower regularly.
+The odor would also affect the rest of your house, making it unpleasant for you and anyone who visits.

-This smell would be due to your natural body oils and sweat, which would seep into your sheets when you sleep, especially if the room is warm.
+This smell would be due to your natural body oils and sweat seeping into the sheets when you sleep, especially if the room is warm.

-The presence of any allergens presents a risk to people with respiratory problems.
-Likewise, any significant bacterial presence can cause infections in open wounds, even if they’re small.
+The presence of allergens presents a risk to people with respiratory conditions.
+Likewise, significant bacterial presence can cause infections in open wounds, even if small.

-Bed bugs are drawn to the blood of a human host, not dirt, so they’ll thrive wherever they have easy access to a supply of blood.
+Bed bugs are drawn to the blood of a human host, not dirt, so they thrive wherever they have easy access to blood.

 Bed bugs are most likely to be brought to your home by:

-Cleaning infested items may help get rid of bed bugs, especially if they’re cleaned at high temperatures.
-According to Virginia Tech, bed bugs cannot usually survive in temperatures exceeding 114-155 degrees Fahrenheit.
+Cleaning infested items may eliminate bed bugs, especially at high temperatures.
+According to Virginia Tech, bed bugs can’t usually survive in temperatures exceeding 114-155 degrees Fahrenheit.

 Can You Get Lice From Not Washing Your Sheets?

-There is no evidence to suggest that having dirty sheets can cause you to have body lice or head lice.
-However, dirty sheets will allow body lice to live in your home.
+There’s no evidence that dirty sheets can cause you to have body lice or head lice.
+However, dirty sheets allow body lice to live in your home.

 Head lice can only live for prolonged periods on the human body.
-If hair-holding lice or lice eggs fall onto your bed sheets, they’ll get into your hair.
-However, they cannot live on your sheets indefinitely.
+If hair lice or their eggs get onto your bed sheets, they’ll get into your hair.
+However, they can’t live on your sheets indefinitely.

 As with bed bugs, body lice must be brought into the home.
-Once they’ve found their way into your clothes or sheets, body lice will be able to live and multiply in number.
+Once they’ve found their way onto your clothes or sheets, body lice can live and multiply.

-The best way to safely remove body lice from sheets, cloths, or soft furnishings is to clean them thoroughly, preferably at temperatures above 114 degrees Fahrenheit.
+The best way to safely remove body lice from sheets, clothes, or soft furnishings is to clean them thoroughly, preferably at temperatures above 114 degrees Fahrenheit.